 Now that’s pretty decent if you ask me!
 Perfect for hauling heavy loads or towing.
 Good low down torque for going off-road too!

 The only cause for concern with the 3.5 EcoBoost engine is with the direct injection.
-Direct fuel injection can cause excess carbon to build up on the valves which can harm engine performance.
+Direct fuel injection can cause excess carbon build-up on the valves which can harm engine performance.
 In 2018 Ford reviewed the design of both the 2.7L and 3.5L EcoBoost engine.
-Upgrades included a high pressure direct, low-pressure port hybrid fuel injection system which was designed to keep the valves clean and not allow excess carbon to build up.
+Upgrades included a high-pressure direct, low-pressure port hybrid fuel injection system which was designed to keep the valves clean and not allow excess carbon to build up.
 This improved engine longevity and reliability.